-\begin{remark} For $w \in \Gamma^n$, let $J_w = \inn_w(I)$, and let $J'_w$ be standard initial ideal of $I$ with respect to the weight vector $w$ (not taking the valuation into account).
-For $\ell \gg 0$ we have $J_{\ell w} = J'_{-\ell w}$; the minus sign is because the initial ideal taking the valuation into account uses min instead of max.
+\begin{remark} Fix $w \in \mathbb R^n$, and let $J_w$ be the standard initial ideal of $I$ with respect to the weight vector $w$ (not taking the valuation into account).
+There exists $v \in \mathbb R^n$ for which $\inn_{v-\ell w}(I)$ does not not depend on $\ell$ for $\ell > 0$.
+Such a $v$ can be chosen from any cell in the Gr\"obner complex of $I$ that has $w$ in its recession cone; see \cite[Theorem 3.5.6]{TropicalBook}.
+We then have have $J_{w} = \inn_{v- w}(I)$; the minus sign is because the initial ideal taking the valuation into account uses min instead of max.
 This means that any usual initial ideal, and thus any usual Gr\"obner basis, occurs in this setting, so any improvement to Theorem~\ref{t:degreebound} would also have to improve the bounds of \cite{MoraMoller} and \cite{Dube}. \end{remark}

 Since the valuations of coefficients also play an important role in computing these Gr\"obner bases, it is also useful to bound the valuations that may occur.
 This is not possible in full generality, as the following example shows.